ludus-leonis/FreeBeeGee/test/README.md

 npm install
 npm run gulp release-docker
-docker run -d -p 8765:80 --name freebeegee ghcr.io/ludus-leonis/freebeegee:latest npm run test:api docker rm -f freebeegee
+docker run -d -p 8765:80 --name freebeegee ghcr.io/ludus-leonis/freebeegee:latest npm run test:api:docker docker rm -f freebeegee
 ```

 This will try to start a local PHP 8.1 server on port 8765.
-If you change the port, don't forget to change it at the bottom of `test/utils/chai.js`, too.
+If you change the port, don't forget to change it at the bottom of `test/api/runner-docker.mjs`, too.

 Hint: You have to rerun container (rm + run) if you run the tests multiple times, as failed tests might leave the server in an invalid state.